 Elegant and lyrical, lively and buoyant, these polished concertos by Franz Anton Hoffmeister (1754-1812) are immediately appealing and enjoyable throughout.
-Hoffmeister's flute concertos nos.
-21 and 24 are performed by flautist Bruno Meier with the Prague Chamber Orchestra.
-Released by Naxos, both concertos are appearing as world premiere recordings, and it's hard to imagine them being played any better than they are here.
+Hoffmeister’s flute concertos nos.
+Flutist Bruno Meier performs 21 and 24 with the Prague Chamber Orchestra.
+Released by Naxos, both concertos are appearing as world premiere recordings, and it’s hard to imagine them being played any better than they are here.

-Flautist Bruno Meier has long been dedicated to the discovery and exposure of repertoire similar to these Hoffmeister concertos.
-In his work as a musicologist he has uncovered and premiered flute concertos by Mysliveček, Vanhal, Krommer, Rosetti, Reicha, Witt and Lachner.
+Flutist Bruno Meier has long been dedicated to the discovery and exposure of repertoire similar to these Hoffmeister concertos.
+In his work as a musicologist, he has uncovered and premiered flute concertos by Mysliveček, Vanhal, Krommer, Rosetti, Reicha, Witt, and Lachner.

-If we're lucky, perhaps there is a cycle of Hoffmeister's symphonies on the horizon from Naxos; if we are really fortunate, they too will be performed by the Prague Chamber Orchestra.
-In the meantime, we can welcome this CD, not only for the chance to hear Hoffmeister's graceful and melodic writing for solo flute, but also as an all too scarce opportunity to hear his orchestral oeuvre.
+If we’re lucky, perhaps there is a cycle of Hoffmeister’s symphonies on the horizon from Naxos; if we are fortunate, they too will be performed by the Prague Chamber Orchestra.
+In the meantime, we can welcome this CD, not only for the chance to hear Hoffmeister’s graceful and melodic writing for solo flute but also as an all too scarce opportunity to listen to his orchestral oeuvre.

 As prolific a composer as Haydn, Franz Anton Hoffmeister was a formative figure in his day, also acting as a significant music publisher for Mozart and Beethoven.
 Meeting the tastes of the time with a perfect blend of grace and artistry, both of these flute concertos are filled with radiant elegance and catchy melodies, allied to symphonic dimensions and passages of remarkable virtuosity for the soloist.

 Composer: Franz Anton Hoffmeister